consistent-milk12/docs-md/generated_docs/object/read/pe/import/index.md

 - `fn ordinal(self) -> u16`

   Return the ordinal portion of the thunk.

+  Does not check the ordinal flag.

 - `fn address(self) -> u32`

   Return the RVA portion of the thunk.

+  Does not check the ordinal flag.

 #### Implementors